Mark Haskins: Dragon Gate (2009–2011, 2013, 2014)

-Haskins debuted for Dragon Gate on 31 October 2009, during their European tour stop in Germany, teaming with Tommy End in a losing effort against The Young Bucks.
-A day later in the UK, Haskins defeated Kagetora.
-Haskins joined Dragon Gate in February 2010 for a two month tour, making his Japanese debut on 6 February and losing to Don Fujii.
-Haskins tour finished on 22 March, teaming with Akira Tozawa and Kagetora and losing to Makoto Hashi, Naoki Tanizaki and Pac at the Ryōgoku Kokugikan.
-Haskins returned to Dragon Gate in May for another two month tour, finishing up on 11 July at Dragon Gate's biggest show of the year, Kobe Pro-Wrestling Festival.
+Haskins debuted for Dragongate on October 31, 2009, during their European tour stop in Germany, teaming with Tommy End in a losing effort against The Young Bucks.
+A day later, in the UK, Haskins defeated Kagetora.
+Haskins joined Dragon Gate in February 2010 for a two-month tour, making his Japanese debut on February 6 and losing to Don Fujii.
+The Haskins tour finished on March 22, teaming with Akira Tozawa and Kagetora and losing to Makoto Hashi, Naoki Tanizaki and Pac at the Ryōgoku Kokugikan.
+Haskins returned to Dragon Gate in May for another two-month tour, finishing up on July 11 at Dragon Gate's biggest show of the year, the Kobe Pro-Wrestling Festival.
 In August, Haskins teamed up with Pac to take part in the Summer Adventure Tag League, finishing the tournament with one win and four losses.
-On 6 September, Haskins lost to Pac in his final Dragon Gate match in Japan.
+On September 6, Haskins lost to Pac in his final Dragon Gate match in Japan.
 Haskins has further competed in Dragon Gate as part of their European and UK tours in 2010, 2011, 2013 and 2014.

 Total Nonstop Action Wrestling (2011–2012)

-Haskins wrestled in TNA's European Tour in January 2011.
-He made another appearance with TNA on 10 July 2011 at Destination X, where he was defeated by compatriot Douglas Williams.
-Haskins made his return to TNA on 11 August 2011 edition of Impact Wrestling, appearing in a backstage segment, where Eric Bischoff introduced new rules to the X Division.
-On 18 August 2011 TNA announced that Haskins had signed a contract with the promotion.
+Haskins wrestled on TNA's European Tour in January 2011.
+He made another appearance with TNA on July 10 at Destination X, where he was defeated by compatriot Douglas Williams.
+Haskins made his return to TNA on the August 11, 2011 edition of Impact Wrestling, appearing in a backstage segment where Eric Bischoff introduced new rules to the X Division.
+On August 18, 2011, TNA announced that Haskins had signed a contract with the promotion.
 On that evening's episode of Impact Wrestling, he took part in a gauntlet match to determine the X Division rankings.
 After eliminating Alex Shelley and Robbie E from the match, Haskins was himself eliminated by Zema Ion, placing him sixth in the rankings.
-Haskins returned to Impact Wrestling on 2 February 2012, losing to X Division Champion Austin Aries in a match taped in London.
+Haskins returned to Impact Wrestling on February 2, 2012, losing to X Division Champion Austin Aries in a match taped in London.
 During the match, Haskins suffered a concussion and a neck injury, rendering him inactive for several months.
-After several months of inactivity, on 14 September 2012, it was reported that Haskins had parted ways with TNA, after the promotion opted not to renew his contract.
+After several months of inactivity, on September 14, 2012, it was reported that Haskins had parted ways with TNA, after the promotion opted not to renew his contract.